Parse Videos

 A video has the following name:

-Now that NEXUS “knows” about the video files, it can determine which inspection events have associated video and allows the user to play the Video from the INSPECTION screen.
+Once parsed, NEXUS IC can determine which inspection events have associated video and allows the user to play the Video from the INSPECTION screen.
 For more information, see Video Playback.